 4. Making the Sale Safely

-Selling on Craigslist and Facebook Marketplace involves a bit of fielding — many potential buyers may end up ghosting you or refusing to negotiate.
+Selling on Craigslist, Facebook Marketplace, and OfferUp involves a bit of fielding — many potential buyers may end up ghosting you or refusing to negotiate.
 But once you’ve locked down a prospect, be sure to get their full name and number to arrange pick-up or drop-off details.
-(You can use a free Google Voice number and a proxy email address if you don’t want to share your personal information.)
+(You can use a free Google Voice number or a proxy email address if you don’t want to share your personal information.)